minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ) <main_models>

-As shown in @vote_spec, the average pro environmental contributions for the representatives within six months prior to the enviornmental vote was approximately 1,000 USD whereas the anti environmental contributions averaged out to 19,800 USD.
+As shown in @vote_spec, the average pro-environmental contributions for the representatives within six months prior to the enviornmental vote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
 Putting this into the context of the results shown in @main_models, where a 1000 USD pro-environmental contributions increases environmental voting by 0.7 percent and anti-environmental contributions decreasing it by 0.06 percent, the impact of anti-environmental contributions is likely more effective due to their higher average